bumpylumps/bumpsites/README.md

 ## License

-This project is licensed under the Creative Commons 3.0 Unported see the LICENSE.md file for details
+This project is licensed under Creative Commons 3.0 Unported, see the LICENSE.md file for details

 ## Acknowledgments